aszecsei/catlang/docs/typing.md

 ## Any

 The `any` type is the equivalent of C's `void*` type.
-It can be used to escape Catlang's type safety requirements.
+It can be used to escape Catlang's type system - `any` types can be cast to any type without any analysis.
+Note that this will _not_ perform any transformations on numeric types - a `float` cast to `any` and then cast to `int` will be an integer representation of the bits of that float, which is unlikely to be the desired behavior of such a casting operation.
+Be very careful when using this feature!

 ## Optionals